Team3128/camp/about/registration.md

 San Diego, CA 92130.**

 #### Refunds
-Full refunds are available until one week before the camp start date of the session the camper is registered for.
+Full refunds are available until June 15th due to the time required to replace spots.

 #### Wait list
 When a camp week has become full, campers may join a wait list.
 If a slot